-Evidence expected Status/Ref Updated total project scope including business change, where applicable.
+Evidence expected Status/Ref Updated document showing total project scope including business change, where applicable.

-7.3.10 Are risks and issues relating to business change understood?
+7.3.10 Are the risks and issues relating to business change understood?
 Is there an initial plan to address these issues?

-Evidence expected Status/Ref $\bigcirc$ Risks and issues relating to business change logged, with a management plan and owner for each; and 0 Relevant impact assessment and appraisal issues considered, such as regulatory impact, sustainable development and environmental appraisal.
+Evidence expected Status/Ref Risks and issues relating to business change logged, with a management plan and owner for each; and Ø Account taken of relevant impact assessment and appraisal issues such as regulatory impact, sustainable development and environmental appraisal.